UOB-AI/UOB-AI.github.io/pages/slurm.md

 All of these, along with potentially additional job parameters submission options, can be described in a submission script.
 The expression #SBATCH is used to specify these parameters in the script.

-{% include warning.html content="Important: The #SBATCH directives must appear at the top of the submission file, before any other line except for the very first line which should be the shebang (e.g. #!/bin/bash)." %}
+{% include warning.html content="The #SBATCH directives must appear at the top of the submission file, before any other line except for the very first line which should be the shebang (e.g. #!/bin/bash)." %}

 As an example, the following should be entered in a file named `submit.sh`: